ApexBugFinder/productLanding/README.md

 # Buddha's Bazaar

 ## Project Description:
-Build a product Landing Page for a store.
+Build a product Landing Page for an online store.

 ## Project Requirements: